 Lecture: Introduction to statistical models and their application in football

-This lecture will be delivered by Tom Worville from The Athletic.
-It introduces a catalogue of different models and metrics, illustrating how they can be best applied within professional football.
+This lecture introduces a catalogue of different models and metrics, illustrating how they can be best applied within professional football.

 Lecture: The importance of data visualisation

-Delivered by John Burn-Murdoch, senior data-visualisation journalist at the Financial Times, this session aims to demonstrate the importance of the visual impact of data and its influence on communicating a message.
+Delivered by John Burn-Murdoch, Chief Data Reporter at the Financial Times, this session aims to demonstrate the importance of the visual impact of data and its influence on communicating a message.

 Lecture: Using data in an applied setting

 This session demonstrates how the theoretical concepts showcased in previous sessions are applied in real-world scenarios within professional football.
-It will be led by Alex Kleyn, Southampton FC’s Lead Data Scientist.
+The lecture will be delivered by Mladen Sormaz, Director of Football Analytics at 777 Partners.

 Lecture: Collecting, databasing and analysing subjective data and the relationship with more objective data